boredazfcuk/docker-icloudpd/README.md

 ```

 Note: Raspberry Pi users have reported that the container only functions correctly when the containes is created with the `--privileged` parameter.

+Once you have created your container.
+The configurable environment variables will be listed in the configuration file located in `/config/icloudpd.conf`

 ## CONFIGURING A PASSWORD